top of page

 If we had to pick our favorite analytical tool, it would be the potentiostat.

-While we commonly employ traditional methods and materials to study redox active molecules, we are currently excited about using unusual materials.
-For example, while most electrochemical studies use nobel metals as electrodes, our research group is interested in flexible or 3D printed electrodes.
+While we sometimes employ traditional methods and materials to study redox active molecules, we are currently excited about using unusual materials.
+For example, while most electrochemical studies use noble metals as electrodes, our research group is interested in flexible or 3D printed electrodes.
 Understanding how these unique electrodes materials differ from traditional materials will provide the fundamental background necessary for using these materials in a wide variety of applications such as solar cells or sensors.

 bottom of page